 Getting Around the Island

-Because Isla Mujeres is relatively small, it is possible to explore the island on foot.
+Isla Mujeres is relatively small, so it’s not time-consuming to enjoy this island off Cancun; meaning it is possible to explore the island on foot.
 You can also rent a bicycle, moped, or golf cart, which is how the locals do it.
-You won’t find many cars or crazy crowded streets in this quiet sanctuary, but if needed, there are taxis and buses available downtown.
+You won’t find many cars or crazy crowded streets in this quiet sanctuary.
+But, if needed, there are taxis and buses available downtown.

 Isla Mujeres Weather

 Isla Mujeres weather, like everything else about this paradise, is usually perfect.
-The average temperature is around 80 degrees.
-The summer months feel much hotter because the humidity is high, and you will see more rain showers, but they generally pass quickly.
-The winter months get slightly chilly in the evenings, so you may want to bring a light sweater.
+The average temperature is around 80°F. The summer months feel much hotter because the humidity is high, and you will see more rain showers, but they generally pass quickly.
+The winter months get slightly chilly in the evenings, so you may want to bring a light sweater if visiting that time of year.

 The Legend of Mundaca, the Pirate